Here's How I'm Managing My Long-Term Position In Home Depot

 There are three fundamental points of focus for how I manage a portfolio.
 A company needs to be growing, or if overly cyclical, the potential for the next up-cycle needs to be understood.
 The balance sheet needs to be strong, defined by cash conversion coverage and leverage ratios.
 Free cash flow needs to be stable and/or improving.

 Of these, Home Depot’s only weakness is reflected by its leverage exposure.
-Upon a review, debt-to-capital, debt-to-equity, shareholder’s equity and stock price to book value (P/B) have all been impacted by the company’s share repurchase program.
+Upon a review, debt-to-capital, debt-to-equity, shareholders' equity and stock price to book value (P/B) have all been impacted by the company’s share repurchase program.

 As mentioned, Home Depot has ample operating cash flow to cover net capital expenditures and the dividend payout, with plenty of room to spare.
 On a TTM basis, the company had $5.4 billion to spare to be exact.
 However, during the same TTM period, Home Depot purchased $7 billion worth of stock.

 From 2016 to current alone, treasury stock, at cost has increased from $33.2 to $41.4 billion, while retained earnings have only increased from $31 to $36.5 billion.
-This has reduced shareholder equity by $2.4 billion to $3.9 billion.
+This has reduced shareholders' equity by $2.4 billion to $3.9 billion.
 Conversely, debt-to-equity has increased from 336 to 580 percent, and debt-to-capital has increased from 77 to 85 percent.

-The driver of these results has been the share repurchase program which has averaged $1.7 billion per quarter over the past 13 consecutive quarters.
+The driver of these results has been the share repurchase program, which has averaged $1.7 billion per quarter over the past 13 consecutive quarters.
 The company continues to borrow more money in order to implement the share repurchase program.
 Home Depot is not alone, The Boeing Company (BA) has achieved a nearly 100 percent debt-to-capital ratio.

 The primary concern from this dependency on leverage is the risk of financial distress and/or ability to pay debtors.
 Typically, earnings are expected to exceed the cost of borrowed funds in order for financial distress to be avoided.
 Home Depot’s weighted average short-term interest rate stood at 0.6 percent for the most recent fiscal year.
 Long-term debt interest rates ranged from 2 to 6 percent.